-The National Environmental Management: Biodiversity Act, 10 of 2004 (NEMBA) has the following objectives:
+The National Environmental Management: Biodiversity Act, 10 of 2004 (NEMBA), has the following objectives:

-- a) To provide for the management and conservation of South Africa's biodiversity within the framework of the National Environmental Management Act, 1998 (Act 107 of 1998). - b) To provide for the protection of species and ecosystems that warrant national protection. - c) To provide for the sustainable use of indigenous biological resources. - d) To provide for the fair and equitable sharing of benefits arising from bioprospecting involving indigenous biological resources.
+- a) To provide for the management and conservation of South Africa's biodiversity within the framework of NEMA. - b) To provide for the protection of species and ecosystems that warrant national protection. - c) To provide for the sustainable use of indigenous biological resources. - d) To provide for the fair and equitable sharing of benefits arising from bioprospecting involving indigenous biological resources.